akbcit/job-application-manager/README.md

 ## Prerequisites
 - Node.js installed
 - Working knowledge of HTML, CSS, and JavaScript for resume customization
+- Gmail account
+- LinkedIn Account with job alerts set up that are received on teh gmail account

 ## Features
 1. **Application Tracking**: Easily keep track of the jobs you are applying to, including their current status.
+2. **Inbox Scanning**: Scan your inbox to extract links out of job alert emails.
-2. **NLP Summary and Skill Extraction**: Utilizes Language Model (LLM) to summarize job descriptions and extract technical skills, aiding in understanding job requirements.
+3. **NLP Summary and Skill Extraction**: Utilizes Language Model (LLM) to summarize job descriptions and extract technical skills, aiding in understanding job requirements.
-3. **Resume Customization**: Allows modification of resumes in HTML format and enables downloading them as PDF files for easy sharing.
+4. **Resume Customization**: Allows modification of resumes in HTML format and enables downloading them as PDF files for easy sharing.

 ## Installation Steps
 1. **Clone Repository**: Clone the repository locally using the following link: [Job Application Manager](https://github.com/akbcit/job-application-manager)